dancingcactus/RPi-LPD8806/README.md

+Overview
+====
-Raspberry Pi library for LPD8806 based RGB light strips Initial code from: https://github.com/Sh4d/LPD8806
+A Python library for the Raspberry Pi (or Beaglebone Black) to drive LPD8806 based RGB light strips Initial code from: https://github.com/Sh4d/LPD8806

 See a demo video here: http://www.youtube.com/watch?v=g5upsgqASiY